Nemocas/AbstractAlgebra.jl/docs/src/mpolynomial.md

 characteristic(R::MPolyRing)
 ```

 Return the characteristic of the given polynomial ring.
+If the characteristic
+is not known, an exception is raised.

 ## Polynomial functions